 Operating Mobile HF

-VOCAP Propagation Prediction Between 9N Nepal and NH USA
+Tools for DX’ing – VOCAP Propagation Prediction Between 9N Nepal and NH USA

 I have been listening diligently each day during the periods of best propagation (see the excellent VOCAP propagation prediction website to create custom propagation predictions).
-This morning the K and A indices were down and the most up to date VOCAP prediction between Nepal and my QTH suggested that today would be better.
+This morning the K and A indices were down, and the most up-to-date VOCAP prediction between Nepal and my QTH suggested that today would be better.
 I went down to the shack early before the start of my work day and found Janusz, 9N7WE coming in strong on 15m SSB.
 I took just two tries to get him in the log.

 Shack Board – Upcoming Operations and Contests